-- (a) Attending an approved IAC "Introduction to Aerobatic Judging" judge's school. - (b) Satisfactorily completing the current IAC Judges Home Study Course within the previous 18 month period prior to application for a Regional Judge rating.
+- (a) Attending an approved IAC "Introduction to Aerobatic Judging" judge's school. - (b) Passing the current IAC Regional Judge Exam with a minimum score of 80% within the previous 18-month period prior to application for a Regional Judge rating.